 The Hoho Mana is by Ryan Gashweseoma and is 9 inches. $350.
 (TUCSON) Next in the center is an old style Owangaroro or Stone Eater Katsina by Sean Macias.
 11.25 inches high and $350.
-(SANTA FE) The Patnga or Squash katsina was made by Kevin Quanimptewa.
-9.25 inches high and SOLD.
+(SANTA FE) The last one in the row is a Yoowe or Priest Killer katsina by Gabriel Lara.
+7 inches high and $250.
 (SANTA FE)

 A Kanaskatsina also by Makwesa, this one is 11.5 inches high and $350.
-A gorgeous Honan Katsina or Badger katsina by Shawn Deel, SOLD (BOTH in SANTA FE) A Sio Ho’ote by Randy Brokeshoulder.
+(SANTA FE) A Sio Ho’ote by Randy Brokeshoulder.
 13.5 inches and $600.
-(TUCSON)
+(TUCSON) Last in the row is a Talavai’i or Early Morning Katsina by Wally Grover, carved about 20 years ago. n10.75 inches tall. $300 (TUCSON)

 A Taawa or Sun katsina by Carl Nequatewa.
 This one is 13 inches high to feather tips and is $275.
 (SANTA FE)